-Use Key Risk Indicators to Diagnose IT Security Performance Measures
+Use Key Risk, Performance and Control Indicators to Diagnose IT Security Risks

-GreySpark enables IT and business managers to track key performance indicators that represent the vital signs of IT security operations.
-Leveraging existing tools and sensors, GreySpark reports a simple, up-to-date score that is reflective of the IT risk of an organization, thereby enabling the CISO to effectively communicate with business managers and giving analysts a definitive diagnostic path to underlying risk drivers.
+GreySpark enables IT and business managers to track key risk indicators, understand control and compliance effectiveness and measure overall security operations performance.
+Leveraging existing tools and sensors, GreySpark calculates clear metrics, thereby enabling the CISO to effectively communicate with business managers and gives analysts a definitive diagnostic path to underlying metric drivers.

-The six risk indicators that GreySpark measures are:
+The six key risk indicators that GreySpark measures are:

-- Opportunity Risk – severity of events.
+- Opportunity Risk – How bad, in aggregate, are the threat and vulnerability events?
+Where in the organization are we seeing hot spots?
 More serious threats and vulnerabilities are more likely to lead to compromise.

-GreySpark builds confidence in the overall health of IT security operations and ultimately aids decision makers in assigning priorities within a business context.
+GreySpark builds confidence in the overall performance of IT security operations by examining and monitoring key indicators and ultimately aiding decision makers in assigning priorities within a business context.